How much does it cost to get a divorce, legal separation, or custody judgement in Cook County?

 If you are filing for divorce in the state of Illinois, you can expect to pay filing costs of anywhere from $200 to $350 to get the legal process rolling.
 The best advice is always to check with your Rolling Meadows, IL divorce attorney Robert M. Kaplan.

-Joint Simplified Dissolution Procedure
+Joint Simplified Dissolution Procedure in Schaumburg

 There are different types of divorce, and the least expensive is called a Joint Simplified Dissolution Procedure.
 Couples who make less than $60,000 combined gross income and who have not been married for more than eight years and have no children together might be eligible for this type of divorce.